 Prerequisite: Permission of instructor

-Before registering for either course, students must speak with a faculty member in the psychology department to obtain permission to register for the class.
+Before registering for either course, students must speak with a faculty member in the Department of Psychological Sciences to obtain permission to register for the class.
 The faculty member will be responsible for supervising the student's work.
 The faculty member and student will sign a contract that specifies the student's responsibilities; a research report/paper is one of the requirements.
 The signed contract will be kept on file.

 Students interested in earning PSYC 485 credit for work done at the Texas Medical Center should use the external supervised research contract rather than the standard one.
-Students should also meet with the TMC undergraduate research liaison, Dr. Jim Dannemiller, to discuss requirements.
+Students should also meet with the TMC undergraduate research liaison, Dr. Bryan Denny, to discuss requirements.